How to Make the Most of Microsoft Teams Collaborative Tool for BusinessDonna Marie Padua

 Chat with Teams

-Using Microsoft Teams chat feature has some nice benefits for collaboration.
+Using the Microsoft Teams chat feature has some nice benefits for collaboration.
 Make your colleague laugh with some funny GIFS, send them praise, or correct a mistake by editing your message after you sent it.
 Here are some more tips for Chat on Teams:

 - @Mention someone in the search bar to try to send a quick message to someone but don’t want to lose focus on the task at hand.